-M27 also produces a very dwarf tree which can be used as a freestanding tree in small gardens or in a pot.
-We have a very productive m27 in our garden.
+M27 produces a very dwarf tree which can be used as a freestanding tree in small gardens or in a pot.
+It produces a very productive little tree.
+Also suitable for a pot.

 M26 will produce a tree around 10 feet tall and in my garden with lots of fruit.
 Good for cordons or small espaliers.
 Will start to produce quantities of fruit in a couple of years.

 M116 will produce trees intermediate between m26 and mm106.
 Would also make a good espalier or cordon in most gardens.